What data do we collect?

 We collect the following information, in some cases we will not collect all of the information outlined below, only the information we need to know:

 - *Claimants/*patients: contact details, name, gender, date of birth, date of death, occupation, National Insurance number, incident date, information concerning your physical or mental health or condition (this includes your medical records), details about your care, information concerning your involvement in the situation which is the subject of the claim, complaints correspondence, financial information in relation to your claim (including your bank details) and all of the previous categories of information for any injured party who is being represented by a litigation friend.

-- Members of staff employed by members and Scheme beneficiaries: contact details, employment status, professional details, information concerning your care of a patient, formal statements, incidents or accident reports, information concerning your handling of a claim, information concerning your medical defence organisation membership (where applicable).
+- Scheme beneficiaries and those working for them: contact details, employment status, professional details, information concerning your care of a patient, formal statements, incidents or accident reports, information concerning your handling of a claim, information concerning your medical defence organisation membership (where applicable).

 - Witnesses: contact details, information concerning your involvement in the situation which is the subject of the claim.

 - Experts: contact details, your opinions concerning a claim, financial information in relation to your fees.

 - Service providers (lawyers, barristers, mediators): contact details, information concerning your involvement in the handling of a claim, financial information in relation to your fees, your opinions concerning a claim.